Why and how this site was created

 Since January 2018, more than 100 new features have been uploaded to this site.
 The majority are totally new pieces, which have been researched and written by the North Mymms History Project team using archived material which had previously not been available online.

 The North Mymms History Project team

-Mike Allen, from Welham Green, is a photographer and curator of Images Of North Mymms.
+Mike Allen, from Welham Green, a photographer and curator of the Images Of North Mymms.
 Mike has preserved and digitised many pictures that might have otherwise been lost.

 Peter Miller, from Water End, is a local historian and keen archivist of documents, images, and anything to do with the history of North Mymms and the surrounding area.
 He and Mike work closely on the Images Of North Mymms project.
 Peter is also a keen curator of local information, contained in The Peter Miller Collection.

 Bernard Spatz, from Brookmans Park, helps check the authenticity of the material uploaded.
 Bernard has a keen eye for detail and is always on hand to check the content for errors.

 David Brewer, from Brookmans Park, (that's me), set up and runs the site, which includes uploading new content and making sure that what we have is updated when it needs to be.
 I do most of the writing, so any mistakes are down to me.